 - Medical Conditions: Chronic pain and chronic conditions like diabetes can lead to depression;

 - Medication: Depression can be associated with side effects of some medications; and

 - Substance Use, including alcohol, can also cause depression or make it worse.

 Depression is one of the most treatable mental health conditions with approximately 80% to 90% of people who seek treatment respond well to treatment.
 Treatment options include:

 - Psychotherapy: Psychotherapy (talk therapy) helps identify and change unhealthy emotions, thoughts and behaviors.
 Therapies include Cognitive Behavioral Therapy (CBT);

 - Medication: Antidepressants can help change the brain chemistry that causes depression.
-Some antidepressants have side effects which can improve with time.
+Some antidepressants have side effects which can improve with time;

-- Complementary Medicine: People with mild depression or ongoing symptoms can improve their well-being with acupuncture, massage, hypnosis and biofeedback;
+- Complementary Medicine: People with mild depression or ongoing symptoms can improve their well-being with acupuncture, massage, hypnosis and biofeedback; and

 - Brain Stimulation Therapy: Types of brain stimulation therapy include ECT, TMS and VNS.

 The following lifestyles can help reduce symptoms of depression: